David Cakes (“We”) are committed to protecting and respecting your privacy.

 We may collect and process the following data about you:

-- Details of transactions you carry out through our site and of the fulfillment of your orders.
+Details of transactions you carry out through our site and of the fulfilment of your orders.

 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.